The AIDA-TNG project: dark matter profiles and concentrations in alternative dark matter models

 {Dipartimento di Fisica e Astronomia "Augusto Righi", Alma Mater Studiorum Università di Bologna, via Gobetti 93/2, I-40129 Bologna, Italy \and INAF-Osservatorio di Astrofisica e Scienza dello Spazio di Bologna, Via Piero Gobetti 93/3, I-40129 Bologna, Italy \and INFN-Sezione di Bologna, Viale Berti Pichat 6/2, I-40127 Bologna, Italy \and Max-Planck-Institut für Astronomie, Königstuhl 17, 69117 Heidelberg, Germany \and Department of Physics, Kavli Institute for Astrophysics and Space Research, Massachusetts Institute of Technology, Cambridge, MA 02139, USA }

 \abstract {In the standard Cold Dark Matter (CDM) scenario, the density profiles of dark matter haloes are well described by analytical models linking their concentration to halo mass.
 Alternative scenarios, such as warm dark matter (WDM) and self-interacting dark matter (SIDM), modify the inner structure of haloes and predict different profile shapes and central slopes.
 We employ the AIDA-TNG simulations to investigate how alternative dark matter physics and baryonic processes jointly shape the internal structure of haloes.
-Using dark-matter-only and full-physics runs, we measure the dark matter density profiles of haloes spanning six orders of magnitude in mass, from $10^{9.5} M_{\odot}$ to $10^{14.5}M_{\odot}$, and characterise them with multiple analytical models.
-We provide the distribution of the best-fitting parameters, as well as the concentration-mass relation in WDM and SIDM.
+Using dark-matter-only and full-physics runs, we measure the dark matter density profiles of haloes spanning six orders of magnitude in mass, from $10^{9.5} M_{\odot}$ to $10^{14.5}M_{\odot}$, considering radial bins that are well-resolved above the spatial resolution of the simulations ($r\geq4.4$ kpc and $r\geq1.7$ kpc for the 110.7 and 51.7 Mpc boxes, respectively).
+We fit the profiles with multiple analytical models and provide the distribution of the best-fitting parameters, as well as the concentration-mass relation in WDM and SIDM.